 It actually costs less to become a U.S. citizen when you take a look at the long term costs.
 How much?
 It will probably amaze you.

 Most permanent residents have a green card that must be renewed every 10 years.
-The current USCIS fee for replacing or renewing a green card is $450.
+The current USCIS fee for replacing or renewing a green card is $540.
 So every 10 years you will pay to renew a green card.
-Don’t forget, if the green card is lost, stolen or damaged, it will cost another $450 to replace it.
+Don’t forget, if the green card is lost, stolen or damaged, it will cost another $540 to replace it.
 And USCIS fees keep increasing for green card renewal also.
 Over just the last 10 years USCIS fees for green card renewal have increased significantly.
-USCIS will increase the cost this summer.

 But there is a one-time USCIS fee for the naturalization application.
 Over a lifetime, U.S. citizenship is much less expensive.
 After all, you won’t ever have to pay another USCIS fee again!